hdharshana/Azure-DP-300-Preparation-Blog/docs/Plan and Implement Data Platform Resources/Plan and Implement Data Platform Resources.md

 ## Learning Objectives

    - Refer to the [DP-300 exam skills outline](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4q3yZ) for what is measured on this certification exam.
-   - This module focuses on the skill: Plan and Implement Data Platform Resources
+   - This module focuses on the exam skill - Plan and Implement Data Platform Resources

 ## Reference and Credit: